Flu Test and Flu Shot NYC

-Flu vaccines are shots that are given in your arm by a needle to build immunity and lower your chances of getting three or four influenza viruses.
-For 2020-2021, the vaccine protects against four strains of flu: H1N1, H3N2, B/Victoria lineage & Yamagata lineage.
+Flu vaccines are shots that are injected into your arm to build immunity and lower your chances of getting three or four influenza viruses.
+In 2020 and 2021, the vaccine protects against four strains of flu: H1N1, H3N2, B/Victoria lineage, and Yamagata lineage.
 It takes up to two weeks to build immunity.

 Flu shots for Influenza are really important to take every year.
-The Flu season begins in the fall and lasts till spring.
-Influenza killed 80,000 people in 2017.
-Getting a flu shot helps you and your family stay healthy.
+The flu season begins in the fall and lasts till spring and, in 2017, Influenza killed 80,000 people.
+Getting a flu shot helps you and your family stay healthy from getting sick.
+It can also help protect high-risk individuals, such as health care workers in a nursing home care facility or in NYC health hospitals and people with weak immune systems and medical conditions.
 Read “Don’t let the flu sneak up on you” to learn more.

-At Statcare Urgent Care, we can diagnose the flu by a rapid flu test and also administer the flu vaccine, all through the Influenza season.
-You do not need an appointment.
-Just walk in!
+At Statcare Urgent Care, we can run diagnostic tests, such as the rapid flu test or influenza test, and also administer the flu vaccine, all through the Influenza season.
+You may book an appointment or walk in at your convenient time.
 For faster service, check in online and get seen on time!

 We are open 365 days a year at all of our locations in Hicksville, Long Island; Astoria, Queens; Brooklyn, NYC; the Bronx at Bartow Avenue (Co-op City); the Bronx at E. 174th Street; Jackson Heights, the Queen; Midtown Manhattan in Manhattan and Jamaica, Queens.